Walled Garden Advertising: 4 Ways Publishers are Building Their Own

 Wrap Up

-This open approach makes facilitating these integrations a core part of our offering and ensures that publishers have the upper hand in any situation.
+This open approach makes facilitating these integrations a core part of our offering and ensures publishers have the upper hand in any situation.

 Open up and showcase your ad inventory!